Grid Obstacle Representation of Graphs: Existential results

+\begin{lem} Every planar graph admits a straight-line embedding on an $O(n^2)\times O(n^2)$ unit grid such that the distance between a vertex $v$ and a straight-line edge $e$ not containing $v$ is greater than some constant ${\mathcal C}$.
+In this $O(n^2) \times O(n^2)$ grid, any two vertices of $G$ are at least $\Omega(n)$ apart, and an edge and a vertex are at least at a distance $\mathcal{C}$ apart. \end{lem}

 Using this result, we can show the existence of an obstacle representation of planar graph in $(\mathbb{Z}^2,\ell_1)$.
 The idea is the following: \begin{description} \item[1.]
-Obtain a straight line embedding of a planar graph as in Lemma~\ref{lem:stlineOn2}. \remove{ in $O(n^2)\times O(n^2)$ grid such that a vertex $v$ is far away from a straight line edge $e$ not containing $v$.}
+Obtain a straight-line embedding of a planar graph as in Lemma~\ref{lem:stlineOn2}. \remove{ in $O(n^2)\times O(n^2)$ grid such that a vertex $v$ is far away from a straight-line edge $e$ not containing $v$.}